-The Town's free parking structure is located near the intersection of US Hwy 34 and US Hwy 36 (691 N. St. Vrain Avenue) across the river from the Estes Park Visitor Center, only a few blocks from downtown.
+The Town's free parking structure is located near the intersection of US Hwy 34 and US Hwy 36 (691 North St. Vrain Ave.) across the river from the Estes Park Visitor Center, only a few blocks from downtown.

-The parking structure has over 400 parking spaces on four levels, including accessible spaces and electric vehicle charging stations.
-Downtown is an easy five-minute walk through a decorated and lighted tunnel under the road, or via the Town's charming red trolley which stops right at the north side of the parking structure during the busy summer months (July 1 - October 4, 2020).
+The parking structure has 415 parking spaces on four levels, including accessible spaces and electric vehicle charging stations.
+Downtown is an easy five-minute walk through a decorated and lighted tunnel under the road.

-Overflow parking is available at the Estes Park Events Complex (1125 Manford Ave.), which is served every 15 minutes by the Green Route.
+Overflow parking is available at the Estes Park Events Complex (1125 Manford Ave.).

 - Persons with disabilities: Free

 The Town of Estes Park has designed its seasonal public transportation service, Estes Transit, to allow for route deviation requests in order to ensure that all individuals have equal access to public transportation.
-Route deviation requests can be made on all five of the Town's routes: Red, Gold, Blue, Brown and Green.
+Route deviation requests can be made on all six of the Town's routes: Red, Gold, Blue, Brown, Silver and Green.

 Anyone can request a route deviation and requests may be scheduled by calling 970-577-3959.
-If you need a deviation to be picked up you must call and request the ride at least 24 hours in advance of your requested pickup.
+If you need a deviation to be picked up, you must call and request the ride at least 24 hours in advance of your requested pick-up time.
 Riders who need a deviation when dropped off are allowed to request a deviation from the driver when boarding the bus.

-Deviation requests that could result in damage to the vehicle and/or compromises the safety of the driver and/or other passengers will not be accepted.
+Deviation requests that could result in damage to the vehicle and/or compromise the safety of the driver and/or other passengers will not be accepted.

 In accordance with the provisions of the Americans with Disabilities Act and the Civil Rights Act of 1964, Estes Transit does not discriminate on the basis of disability, race, color, national origin, or gender.
 For more information about these statutes, or to file a complaint, contact the Town's ADA Coordinator at email@example.com.